 Oh Tulisa Tulisa.
 A couple of months ago I posted a review of Nine Lives here on the site.
 Admittedly it’s a hunk of junk, but the fact that it had a cameo from alcoholic nympho Paris Hilton, meant that at least it had some minor sense of allure.
 Well here we have Demons Never Die, one of the few slasher flicks produced in 2011.
-Ok so there’s no Gucci bag clenching heiresses in sight, but it does include a walk on appearance from Tulisa Contostavlos aka the new Cheryl Tweedy.
+Ok so there’s no Gucci bag clenching heiresses in sight, but it does include a walk on appearance from Tulisa Contostavlos aka the new Cheryl Cole.
 (Just before finishing this review, I noticed she also has a sex tape floating about)

 Hands up who watches X Factor?
 Come on boys, you’re only lying to yourself if you say no. Not many people know this, but I’ve had an action packed life so far and I once got through a couple of auditions for the big X. I sang Enrique Iglesias’ Hero to a producer and she said, “Yes!”
 What a great day that was.
 Now don’t get me wrong, I am not one of those people that watch every show with my One Direction t-shirt on and my phone in my palm.
 I do however have it on in the background while the Mrs remains transfixed and if I could recreate that magic feeling when I got the golden ticket and sell it on to everyone that I know… Well let’s just say coke dealers in London would be out of business.
 Was it really that good?
 Heeeell yeah!